Markup extensions

 Prefix shorthand in attribute notation

 Markup extensions that use attribute notation can also be written with a single-character prefix.
-The % and @ prefixes are available implicitly and expand to StaticResource and ClassPathResource, even if the FXML file does not import these markup extensions and does not declare any prefixes:
+The $ and # prefixes are intrinsic to the FXML 2.0 language and expand to expression extensions.
+The % and @ prefixes expand to StaticResource and ClassPathResource:

 <?import javafx.scene.control.Label?>